 These drawings for building a wooden boat are based on dimensions that I took from the skiff my father built.
 The boat from my boyhood may be long gone, but its clone has proven just as enjoyable and promises to be the center of summertime memories for years to come.

 How to Build a Boat: The Process

 - Construct the assembly jig base; mark a center line on the 18-inch cross struts (Ill.
 A).
-All of the illustrations are in the Image Gallery at the top of the article.

 - Construct the five frames, including their ribs, mark their center lines and attach a pair of legs to each frame (Ill.
 B).